 Our Compensation Committee is currently comprised of Messrs.
-House and Sokolow, with Mr. House serving as the Chairman, both of whom were determined by the Board of Directors to be independent of the Company based on NASDAQ's definition of "independence".
+House and Sokolow and Ms. Ottmann, with Mr. House serving as the Chairman, all of whom were determined by the Board of Directors to be independent of the Company based on NASDAQ's definition of "independence".
 The Compensation Committee does not formally meet on a regular basis, but only as circumstances require.
-During fiscal 2020, the Compensation Committee held four meetings, acted by unanimous written consent in lieu of a meeting once, and also held numerous informal discussions.
+During fiscal 2021, the Compensation Committee held one meeting, acted by unanimous written consent in lieu of a meeting twice, and also held numerous informal discussions.